ysl4567/AlgorithmicTrading/README.txt

  2. Simple Moving Average (SMA)

  Simple_Moving_Average_V1.py
-  - Goal: All possible buy and sell points based on Simple Moving Average Definition
+  - Goal: Alternating buy and sell points with no guarantee that all are profitable
-  - Input any ticker symbol (ex.TQQQ, CAT) without the $ symbol.
+  - Input any ticker symbol (ex.TQQQ, CAT) without the $ symbol
+  - Outputs for BAC and OXY are not net profitable and similar when compared to SMA
   - Outputs are widely inaccurate.
+  - BAC, 36 month period: Net Gain: $-36.20
+  - OXY, 36 month period: Net Gain: $-71.09

  Simple_Moving_average_V2.py
   -

- 3. Cumulative Moving Average (CMA)

- Cumulative_Moving_Average_V1.py
-  -

- Cumulative_Moving_Average_V2.py
-  -

- 4. Exponential Moving Average (EMA)
+ 3. Exponential Moving Average (EMA)

  Exponential_Moving_Average_V1.py
-  -
+  - Goal: Alternating buy and sell points with no guarantee that all are profitable
+  - Input any ticker symbol (ex.TQQQ, CAT) without the $ symbol
+  - Outputs for BAC and OXY are not net profitable and similar when compared to SMA
+  - BAC, 36 month period: Net Gain: $-35.70
+  - OXY, 36 month period: Net Gain: $-70.50

  Exponential_Moving_Average_V2.py
   -

- 5. Moving Average Convergence Divergence (MACD)
+ 4. Moving Average Convergence Divergence (MACD)

  Moving_Average_Convergence_Divergence_V1.py
-  -
+  - Goal: Alternating buy and sell points with no guarantee that all are profitable
+  - Input any ticker symbol (ex.TQQQ, CAT) without the $ symbol

  Moving_Average_Convergence_Divergence_V2.py
   -